napari/napari-plugin-devtools/README.md

 A repo with tools and services for [napari plugin](https://napari.org/docs/dev/plugins/index.html) developers

 ## Validation tool
-The validation tools provides more transparency and confidence for plugin developers through automated tests, these checks verify that the plugin is available for users of napari to install, and would register entry points with napari.
+The validation tools provides automated tests for plugin developers, these checks verify that the plugin is available for users of napari to install, and would register entry points with napari.

-There are two parts to the validation tool, one part being CLI and another part being pytest fixture,
+There are two parts to the validation tool, one part being command line interface and another part being pytest fixture,

 ### CLI Usage
-CLI can be used by CI/CD pipelines to introduce quick verifications of plugin setups without more specific input required, it serves as a "sanity check".
-(It is can accessible from python in validation.py)
+CLI can be used by continuous integration (CI) pipelines to introduce quick verifications of plugin setups without more specific input required, it serves as a "sanity check".
+(Also accessible from python in validation.py)

 The tool starts as `npd <cmd>`, there are 2 cmds currently: